itssamuelrowe/binarystars/content/basics-of-java/the-hello-world-program.md

 You can *call* a static method without creating an *instance* of `Hello`.
 You will learn more about *static* later in the course.

 `(String[] arguments)` is too advanced to explain just yet.
-It’s called a *parameter list*.
+It's called a *parameter list*.
 You can use it to pass data to a method.

 The `main` method always receives a single parameter: an *array* of `String` objects.
-If you don’t know what a parameter, a `String`, or an array is, don’t worry.
+If you don't know what a parameter, a `String`, or an array is, don't worry.
 You will learn more about these concepts later in the course.

 The opening brace `{` begins the *body* of the method.
 The end of the method is